nigelhorne/Lingua-Text/README.md

 Copyright 2021 Nigel Horne.

-This program is released under the following licence: GPL2
+This program is released under the following licence: GPL2 for personal use on a single computer.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 192:

-    Non-ASCII character seen before =encoding in ''étude')->encode();'.
-Assuming UTF-8
+All other users (for example Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at \`&lt;njh at nigelhorne.com>\`.